fanyuuwang/Multi_Modal_Requirements_Data_based_Acceptance_Criteria_Generation_using_LLMs/readme.md

 - RAG: visual and textual RAG methods
 - reward_models: global and local reward models
 - apis: the LLMs' api, prompt construction
+- Testset: The anonymized testset from the project
+  	- Screenshots are the UI/UX designs
+  	- anonymized_esolutions are the user story and acceptance testing data

 **Excecuting Configuration**